-The simplest way to get the Monitoring Service JS for your site is by using the Genesys Web Engagement Plug-in for Genesys Administrator Extension.
-See Generating the Instrumentation Script for details.
+The simplest way to get the Monitoring Service JS for your site is by creating and adding a script to your web pages.
+See Configuring the Instrumentation Script for details.

 If you plan to use Web Engagement chat, make sure to include the Chat JS Application script into your web pages, as well.
 See Engagement for details.